onlyteo/ktor-sandbox/ktor-otel-observability/README.md

 # Ktor OTEL Observability

-This example shows an observability enabled architecture using Ktor applications, with Open Telemetry and Micrometer.
+This example shows an observability enabled architecture with Open Telemetry and Micrometer.